access to websites under UK law

 feedback on what changes could be incorporated to achieve greater

-Beware any vendor that suggests otherwise.
-There are problems with
+that suggests otherwise.
+There are problems with automated accessibility

-many fundamental design decisions have an impact on accessibility.
+fundamental design decisions have an impact on accessibility.
+If you

 are a web developer, accessibility is something you should discuss

-the minimum W3C standard.
-If clients insist on such designs, you
+minimum W3C standard.
+If clients insist on such designs, you should

 address this in the development contract.
 Seek an indemnity to protect